ausikek/Password-Checker/README.md

 ### What happens in the back-end?

 The back-end will be called with the Master() Function.
-Let's see
+It simply contains all the functions below.

 ### The inputpass() Function